msoikis/python-logging-utils/README.md

 Python Utility Scripts
 ======================

-This repository contains a collection of Python scripts that I have written:
+This repository contains the following Python logging utils:

 log_functions.py - helper decorator to log function calls, with arguments and return value.